Yi-Jacob/yi-jacob/README.md

 - 🛠️ Tools - Bootstrap, Tailwind, NPM, Babel, Webpack, Git, Github, Slack, VS Code
 - 💡 I intend to be resourceful and am always looking to expand my skill set

+### About Me

+I'm Jacob, an aspiring software engineer, with a passion for building applications that make the world a better place.
+I am dependable, driven and committed to learning as much as possible.
+I am hard-working and willing to put in the time and effort to achieve my goals.

 ### Let's Connect

 [LinkedIn](https://www.linkedin.com/in/yi-jacob/)